BDC Hamburger Icon

 Ooma Office users can send faxes from iOS and Android devices with Ooma’s mobile apps.
 Source: Ooma

-This time-saving feature caught our eye as it sets Ooma Office apart from competitors.
-Like all of Ooma’s tools, these text messaging templates are easy to set up and use.
-Enter the text and your team can click to use it whenever they’re replying to a customer.
-You might want to create templated messages with your business hours, address or any frequently asked questions (FAQs).
+Account-level templates keep communications consistent across your business.
+Like all of Ooma’s tools, text messaging templates are easy to set up and use.
+Enter the text, and your team can click to use it whenever they’re replying to a customer.
+You may want to create templated messages with your business hours, address or any frequently asked questions.

 Ooma office template